IJG-DR/School_District_Analysis/README.md

 * The scores by school size
 * The scores by school type

-The following tables showed the compared before and after results.
+The following tables show the compared before and after results.

 #### (1) District Summary

-To update the district summary, we recalculated the total student count by subtracting the number of ninth-grade students in Thomas High School (461) from the total student count (_____), then you'll recalculate the passing math and passing reading percentages, and the overall passing percentage with the recalculated total student count.
+To update the district summary, we recalculated the total student count by subtracting the number of ninth-grade students in Thomas High School (461) from the total student count (38,709), then you'll recalculate the passing math and passing reading percentages, and the overall passing percentage with the recalculated total student count.
 The following tables show the before and after District Summary data frames, highliting any observed differences.

 ##### District Summary - Before
 ![District Summary before.](Resources/Images/1_District_Summary_BEFORE.png)